UoMResearchIT/CapX/README.md

 ## VScode Debugging with Docker Compose

-If you are using VScode, after you `docker compose up`, simply <kbd>F5</kbd>, you can attach a debugger to containers. you may select which containner to attach by selecting from the dropdown list in Run and Debug (<kbd>Ctrl + Shift + D</kbd>).
+If you are using VScode, after you `docker compose up`, simply <kbd>F5</kbd>, you can attach a debugger to containers.
+You may select which containner to attach by selecting from the dropdown list in Run and Debug (<kbd>Ctrl + Shift + D</kbd>).
+As soon as, the debugger is attached succeessfully, you can set breakpoint and jump in and out of the code like normal.

 ### Known Issues
 1. CapX will run slowly in Firefox while the ad blocker is enabled.
 Disabling the ad blocker resolves this issue.